ovh/manager/packages/manager/tools/static-analysis-kit/src/adapters/eslint/README.md

 ## 🚀 CLI Support

-The package includes a dedicated CLI tool `manager-lint` with Flat Config support:
+With Flat Config enabled, use the following script definitions:

 ```json
 {